-Real estate taxes were \$132,822 for the year ended September 30, 2014.
+Real estate taxes were \$64,093 for the three months ended December 31, 2014, an increase of \$58,548 compared to \$5,545 for the three months ended December 31 2013.
+This increase is a result of the acquisition of additional homes as discussed above.
 Upon acquisition of a home, its real estate taxes are determined based upon municipal and state laws.
 These taxes generally remain constant throughout the year and have little variation.
 Because these expenses are relatively fixed during each year, our operating margin has an opportunity to improve as our properties begin generating rental revenue.
+The increase in this expense during the 2014 three month period resulted from the fact that at December 31, 2014 our portfolio included 133 homes compared to 30 homes at December 31, 2013.